xoNelz/Soccermatics/course/source/lesson3/ScoutingPlayers.md

 ### Context: what to measure

-The footballing quote that best illustrates the problem of context in football is Paolo Maldini's
+The footballing quote that best illustrates the problem of context in football is by Paolo Maldini,

-"If I have to make a tackle then I have already made a mistake"
+> "If I have to make a tackle then I have already made a mistake"

 A good defender should be well positioned in order to prevent the opposition getting the ball, to discourage a pass being made or ready to intercept a pass